Vehicle Use Policy

 For procedures on how to rent a vehicle in the name of the university, please refer to Purchasing Procedures 27.00.

 15 Passenger Vans

 Please review the 15 passenger van guidelines prior to renting a 15 passenger van.
 Any questions, please contact Risk Management at 852-6926.

 When an employee is using their personal auto for official university business, the employee's auto insurance is primary.
 The university's auto insurance would be excess only for liability.
 Physical damage to an employee's auto while driven on official university business, is not covered by the university's auto insurance.
 The university does not pay any out-of-pocket expenses for physical damage or any portion of an employee's deductible.

 In general, when employees are traveling to an event, they should depart from their place of work.
 If the employee begins their travel from their home, the travel could be considered normal travel to and from work, which is excluded from the university's insurance coverage.
 There could be exceptions to this example: If the travel is directly to the event and is required by the university as part of the employee's employment.
 If you have any questions or need clarification, please contact the Risk Management.

 International Vehicle Use

-If departments or organizations find it necessary to rent vehicles for approved University functions/business on a short-term basis from a rental agency in a country other than the United States, the vehicle should be rented in the name of the University.
-The rental agency may require the driver's name to be on the form, if this is the case, then write "University of Louisville / (driver's name)."
+If departments or organizations find it necessary to rent vehicles for approved university functions/business on a short-term basis from a rental agency in a country other than the United States, the vehicle should be rented in the name of the university.
+The rental agency may required the driver's name to be on the form, if this is the case, then write "University of Louisville / (driver's name)."